StephDC/StaphDialog/README.md

 For a return value of None, it means user cancelled the interaction, the interaction timed out, or the user did not make a choice.

 ## Dependencies
-Currently three backends are supported:
+Currently these backends are supported:

 1. kdialog
 1. zenity
 1. tk
+1. dialog

 During import, the first one from the list that looks available to use would be imported and aliased as `staphdialog.api`.